 Military tax breaks can be very powerful, but difficult to find.
 Especially for tax professionals who don’t work with military clients every day, sometimes you can feel like you don’t know about all the military tax breaks that could be available.

-Whether on active duty or retired, military veterans deserve our respect for a job well-done.
+Whether on active duty or retired, military veterans deserve our respect for a job well done.
 As tax professionals, the best way for us to show respect is to save our clients money in any legal and ethical ways that exist.
 Like other U.S. citizens, veterans file tax returns each year, and are always searching for new ways to maximize their tax savings.

-If you are preparing tax returns for active duty or retired military personnel, here are some ways to ensure their tax savings are maximized to maximum.
+If you are preparing tax returns for active duty or retired military personnel, here are some ways to ensure their tax savings are maximized to the maximum.

 For many veterans, one of their biggest questions centers around whether VA benefits are deductible.
 While the answer to this question is yes, certain conditions and circumstances may apply.
 Since this topic usually pertains to disabled veterans, it’s important to know IRS regulations.